 Problems have been experienced with the consistent operation of the PM10 sampler at the end of 2020 and beginning of 2021.
-Similarly, problems were experienced with the consistent operation of the TSP sampler at the beginning of 2022.
-Another machine was purchased and commissioned during the 2022 reporting period as well as a backup machine to ensure consistent sampling during periods of equipment failure.
+Similarly, problems were experienced with the consistent operation of the TSP sampler in the middle of 2023 with some improvement observed following maintenance and repair of the machine.
+A backup High Volume Air sampler was used to ensure consistent sampling during periods of equipment failure.